 Research group: Gunnar Nilsson - Immunology and allergy

-PhD, professor, unit and group leader
+Head of division, PhD, professor, research group leader

 Gunnar Nilsson got his PhD degree in immunology from Uppsala University in 1989.
 He moved on to a postdoctoral position with Dr. Lawrence B. Schwartz, Medical College of Virginia, Richmond, VA where he was part of the seminal finding of stem cell factor as an essential growth and differentiation factor for human mast cells.
 He returned to Uppsala University in 1992 where he set up his own research group at the department of pathology.
 Between 1994-1996 he was a guest scientist with Dr. Dean Metcalfe, Laboratory of Allergic Diseases, NIAID, NIH, Bethesda, MD.
 Since 2003 he is working at the Karolinska Institutet, Stockholm, where he is PI for a group on mast cell biology.
 He is member of several international and national organizations.
 He has published more than 150 scientific articles, mainly within the area of mast cell functions in health and disease.